 My site at Arunet.

---Click here to visit editor's freeware, shareware page.--
+Click here to visit editor's freeware, shareware page.

-This page's editor, Tom Boyd, will be pleased if you get in touch by email.
+The page's editor, Tom Boyd, will be pleased if you get in touch by email.

-Page tested for compliance with INDUSTRY (not MS-only) standards, using the free, publicly accessible validator at validator.w3.org.
+Page has been tested for compliance with INDUSTRY (not MS-only) standards, using the free, publicly accessible validator at validator.w3.org.
 Mostly passes.
-There were two "unknown attributes" in Google+ button code.
-Sigh.